-Students should be aware of and observe all policies and conditions for the use of the studios, including hours of access.
-Studio use policies and responsibilities are distributed at the beginning of each academic year.
-Annual Exhibition of Student Work The End of Year Show is a major event of the School of Architecture, exhibiting the work developed during the previous academic year to the academic and professional communities and the public at large.
+Annual Exhibition of Student Work The End of Year Show is an essential part of the pedagogy of the school, exhibiting student work developed during the academic year to the academic and professional communities and the public at large.
 It is an opportunity to present the pedagogical framework of the school and faculty and to celebrate the rigor and diversity of the student work.

-The exhibition occupies the lobbies, halls and classrooms of the third and seventh floors, and the Houghton Gallery.
-Preparation of these spaces and hanging the work is a tremendous task that must be accomplished in the very short period of time between the end of classes and commencement.
-Students of all years are required to make requested projects available for the exhibition and are expected to fully participate in the installation.
+The School of Architecture exhibition covers approximately 10,000 square feet of space.
+Preparation of exhibition spaces-lobbies, halls and classrooms of the third and seventh floors, and the Houghton Gallery-and hanging the work is a tremendous task that must be accomplished in the very short period of time between the end of classes and commencement.
+All students must make requested projects available for the exhibition and are expected to fully participate in the installation.

-In addition to making their work available for the Annual Exhibition, individual student work may be requested for other purposes (other exhibitions, accreditations, etc.).
+In addition to the Annual Exhibition, individual student work may be requested for other purposes (other exhibitions, accreditations, etc.).
 Students are required to provide requested projects or other materials, which will be returned to them in a timely manner.
 While student work is to be available for these purposes, work produced by students as part of their coursework remains their property.